mlibrary/text-assembler/README.md

 ------------------------------------

 - Ubuntu 14.04.02 LTS
-- MariaDB 5.5 (Should work on MySQL, but haven't tested it)
+- MariaDB 5.5 (Should work on MySQL 8, but I haven't completely tested it)
 - Apache 2.4.7
 - Mono 5.0
 - Git 1.9 (If using Git for a code repository)